 'And O Ananda, there is nowhere in that Sukhavati world any sound of sin, obstacle, misfortune, distress, and destruction; there is nowhere any sound of pain, even the sound of perceiving what is neither pain nor pleasure is not there, O Ananda, how much less the sound of pain.
 For that reason, O Ananda, that world is called Sukhavati, in brief, but not in full.
 For, O Ananda, the whole kalpa would come to an end, while the different causes of the pleasure of the world Sukhavati are being praised, and even then the end of those causes of happiness could not be reached.

-almost 4 years by The Buddha's Face 5 / 5This is a wonderful site and has inspired us at the Buddha's Face to add to the knowledge on the web.
+about 4 years by The Buddha's Face 5 / 5This is a wonderful site and has inspired us at the Buddha's Face to add to the knowledge on the web.